In 7 days of tweets, Trump lets the bedbugs bite

 WEDNESDAY, AUG.
 28

-With anxiety growing in Puerto Rico and the U.S. Virgin Islands over the approaching storm, Trump is still on the subject bedbugs.
+With anxiety growing in Puerto Rico and the U.S. Virgin Islands over the approaching storm, Trump is still on the subject of bedbugs.
 He tweets about bedbugs found in The New York Times building and seems exasperated that a hurricane is heading, “as usual, to Puerto Rico.”
 He swipes at San Juan Mayor Carmen Yulín Cruz.
 Around this time, winds over the sea are gusting to more than 90 miles per hour, nearly 150 kilometers per hour.

 A second tweet brands Puerto Rico “one of the most corrupt places on earth.
 Their political system is broken and their politicians are either Incompetent or Corrupt.”
 Fifteen minutes later, the hurricane watch is upgraded to a warning.